janbar/noson-app/README.md

 Also that will write debug output into the file `noson.log`. **Please be carefull to not paste debug log on public area before cleaning it from any credentials**.
 Debugging registration of music services will log entered credentials.

 ## SSDP discovery fails

+**You must first disable the running firewall on the system where the app is running.
+The app must listen to Sonos device events to function properly.**

 In some circonstances your network couldn't allow broadcast/multicast traffic.
 To workaround the limitation you can configure the application by specifying the device endpoint (from the release >= 3.16).